-There are five known populations and up to ten historical locations.
+There are eight known populations and up to ten historical locations.
 This plant is found in open saturated areas of fens and bogs, a very specific and uncommon habitat type.
 Populations may be very local (i.e. common to a small area) but very rare across the entire habitat complex.
 A number of the known sites are within protected landscapes, but it still may be threatened by succession or hydrological changes.

 There are six populations which are currently known to be extant.
 There is no data available on the trends at these populations but at least four of these populations have large numbers of plants present.
 Therefore, short term trends are not clear but may indicate that this species is currently stable in New York.

 There are six or more populations that have not been seen in recent years.
 The locality information for most of these populations is poor and surveys have not been conducted to these sites.
 It is unknown if these populations are still extant.
 All of the six extant populations were first discovered within the past 20 years.
 They were probably overlooked in the past.
 Overall, long term trends are unclear.

 Currently there are no threats to any population.
 Some potential threats include trampling by visitors, change in hydrology (including flooding by beavers), and development of areas adjacent to the wetland habitat where one population of C. livida occurs.
 There has also been minor filing on the edges of one of the wetlands where C. livida occurs.
 It is assumed that this filing has had little impact on the nearby C. livida population.

 Flooding by beavers should be prevented at populations that may be vulnerable to this activity.